Hugolyu/Hugolyu.github.io/index.md

 Here is **Honggang Lyu (Hugo, 吕洪港)**.

 I am a Ph.D.
-Candidate (Year 1) majoring in **Psychiatry and Mental Health** at Renmin Hospital, Wuhan University, supervised by [Prof. Zhongchun Liu](https://www.researchgate.net/profile/Zhongchun-Liu-2).
+Student (Year 1) majoring in **Psychiatry and Mental Health** at Renmin Hospital, Wuhan University, supervised by [Prof. Zhongchun Liu](https://www.researchgate.net/profile/Zhongchun-Liu-2).
 My recent focus identifying the potential risk factors and objective biomarkers of psychiatric disorders from genetic perspective to optimize individualized medical interventions.

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *honggang.lv[at]whu[dot]edu[dot]cn*
 <br>